 Dr. Laskin is at the forefront of precision oncology, working to implement cancer genomics into treatment planning for cancer patients.
-She is one of 16 speakers that will present at the GSC’s 20th Anniversary Symposium, November 21, 2019.

 Medical oncologist and clinical researcher Dr. Janessa Laskin has been at the forefront of BC Cancer’s Personalized OncoGenomics (POG) program since before it even began.
 She had her first glimpse of the power of genomics for cancer patient care when, in 2008, she worked closely with scientists the GSC to conduct whole genome and transcriptome analyses for one of her patients, enabling her to design a personalized therapeutic strategy.
 In 2010, their findings were published in the first study of its kind, demonstrating the use of whole genome and transcriptome analyses to inform therapeutic decisions.